ZKEX/docs/docs/Concepts/SupportedChainsAndCoins.md

 ## Stablecoins

 Stablecoins are a cryptocurrency pegged to a target value such as the US Dollar at a 1:1 ratio.

-We support three kinds of stablecoins: USDC, BUSD, and zkexUSD, which are deposited to the L2 wallet to enable trading.
+Users can deposit any of the following fiat-backed stablecoins, which are merged to a unified 'USD' equivalent in a user's ZKEX wallet:

-### USDC
+- USDC

-USD Coin is a digital stablecoin that is pegged to the US dollar.
-Users can directly deposit USDC to ZKEX to trade.

-### BUSD
+- BUSD

-Binance USD is a digital stablecoin that is pegged to the US dollar.
-Users can directly deposit BUSD to ZKEX to trade.

-### zkexUSD

-zkexUSD is a stablecoin minted from collaterized stablecoins and LP tokens.
-Users can deposit supported collateralized assets for use on ZKEX, and earn extra yield in the process.

-Supported collaterals:

-1. **Fiat-backed stablecoin:**
-   USDC, BUSD, HUSD, USDP, TUSD, GUSD.
-2. **Crypto-backed stablecoin:**
-   USDT, DAI, LUSD, FEI, MIM, ALUSD.
-3. **Algorithmic stablecoin:**
-   UST, FRAX.
-4. **Interest-bearing tokens, Curve LPs, and UNI V3 LPs of stablecoins**
-   yUSDC, 3CRV.
+- HUSD
+- USDP
+- TUSD

+Since all deposited stablecoins are equivalent to USD, the number of trading pairs is minimized, making it simpler to trade.